seniorDev812/workflow/README.md

-# Asır Group - We Supply Your Growth
+# Seen Group - We Supply Your Growth

-A modern corporate website for Asır Group, built with HTML5, CSS3, and JavaScript.
+A modern corporate website for Seen Group, built with HTML5, CSS3, and JavaScript.

 ## 🚀 Quick Deploy to Vercel